laymonage/slides-student-maintainer/slides.md

 I'm Sage Abdullah, you can find me online @laymonage on GitHub, Fosstodon, and other places.

+First of all, I was in two minds about doing this talk.
+I was afraid that this was going to be Sage talking about Sage on the stage and I couldn't gauge whether people would want to engage – but, I'll try.

 I'm from Indonesia.

 These days I work at Torchbox in the UK to maintain and develop Wagtail CMS, an open source content-management system built on top of Django.